CourseReps/ECEN452-SP18/Students/StevenYeh/Lab5/README.md

 Reporting Items: Provide a brief accounting of the activities in this section, including any calculations, etc. that you made.
 Discuss any modifications that were made after simulating the design, and include your rationale for making these modifications.
 Include plots of the magnitude and phase of the de-embedded calibration standards, and discuss any differences between the measured and simulated data.<br><br>

 Task 2: Design of an RF PIN diode series switch.<br>
 In this exercise you will examine the design of a PIN diode switch using quarter-wave bias tees found in your “ECEN452_Lab5_PIN_GroupX.hfss” project file, and compare simulated results to a fabricated design.
 You will be designing this switch for a reference impedance Z0 = 50  on the 62 mil thick FR4 and a center frequency f0 = 2.5 GHz.
-Your design should maintain a 10mm separation from the 15mm reference planes set by the TRL calibration.<br><br>
+Your design should maintain a 10mm separation from the 15mm reference planes set by the TRL calibration.<br>

 <br>Step 1: Calculate the physical width w of the 50 ohm microstrip line, and the physical width wc for the two high impedance microwave chokes (quarter-wave short circuited stubs with Z0 = 100<br>
 <b>Ans:<br>